satyamkarnstm/Satyam-Store/README.md

-# Follow the 3 Steps for run the code.
+# Follow these 3 Steps for run the code.
 1: Clone the Project

 2: simply run the command npm install - First to install all the packages